duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

         }
 ```

-Here, we specify that if the `error` attribute in the API result is defined, we `return` nothing, stopping the execution of the function and as a result, we won't display an instant answer.
+Here, we specify that if the `error` property in the API result is defined, we `return` nothing, stopping the execution of the function and as a result, we won't display an instant answer.
 In the case of this API, when the error object is defined, it means no results are given, so we have no data to use for a Spice result.

 In other cases, because most APIs return an array of results, a similar check should be made to see if the results array has a length greater than `1`.
 This way, if no results were returned from the API we can stop, and display nothing.